Crank: High Voltage: Plot

 While searching for Vang, Chev boards an ambulance and steals a battery pack for his artificial heart.
 Chev exits the ambulance upon seeing Johnny Vang on the street outside and a shootout ensues before Chev subdues Vang.
 Chev learns that his heart has already been transplanted into Poon Dong.
 Johnny Vang is shot and killed by Chico as Chev questions him, and Chev is knocked unconscious.
 Doc Miles uses his secretary, Dark Chocolate, to lure Poon Dong into his apartment to kill him and retrieve Chev's heart.

-Chev is taken to Catalina Island where El Huron awaits.
-It is revealed that El Huron is the brother of Ricky and Alex Verona, both of whom Chelios killed.
-El Huron also reveals that Ricky Verona's disembodied head is being artificially kept alive long enough to watch El Huron kill Chelios.
-Orlando, Venus and Ria suddenly arrive with backup, and a shootout ensues, killing most of El Huron's men.
-Ricky Verona's head is killed during the melee.
-As he starts to slow down, Chev climbs a nearby electric pole and grabs a pair of live wires to recharge, being set on fire by the massive current.
-He returns fully powered and beats El Huron to death.
+Chev is taken to Catalina Island where El Hurón awaits.
+It is revealed that El Hurón is the brother of Ricky and Alex Verona, both of whom Chelios killed.
+El Hurón also reveals that Ricky Verona's disembodied head floating in a glass tank is being artificially kept alive long enough to watch El Hurón scourge Chelios to death.
+Orlando, Venus and Ria suddenly arrive with backup, and a shootout ensues, killing most of El Hurón's henchmen and breaking the glass tank.
+In the chaos, Chelios takes Ricky Verona's now gasping head and drop kicks it into a pool.
+As he starts to slow down, Chev climbs a nearby electric pole and grabs the terminals of a high voltage transformer to recharge, is set ablaze by the massive current, and blown off the pole.
+Still ablaze, Chev returns fully powered and beats El Hurón to death.
 Due to a hallucination caused by the electric currents, he sees Ria as Eve and kisses her, inadvertently setting her ablaze.
-Chev walks towards the camera and gives the audience the middle finger.
+Chev walks towards the camera and gives the audience the middle finger while still ablaze.

 During the end credits, Doc Miles replaces Chev's heart.
 Chelios's eyes open and his heart monitor indicates normal activity.